Confluxion. PointConstruction Workflow AutomationBook a 20-min Call

 Do you replace our current data analyst, or work alongside them?

 Alongside, almost always.
 The analyst knows the business — we hand them better tools, a cleaner data layer, and dashboards that don't need to be rebuilt every Monday morning.
-In a few engagements we've also helped firms hire their first dedicated data person; we run the search and the onboarding so the role lands well.
+We can also help you scope and hire your first dedicated data person when the time comes.

 Still have a question?